LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-adding-foldable-submenu-to-the-sidebar.md

 {% endraw %}
 ```

-`nodes`: From all the site pages & documents, take pages that has been mareked as `sidebar: true`.
+`nodes`: From all the site pages & documents, take pages that has been marked as `sidebar: true`.
 For me, In addition to the categories & tags, I've also added such property to [about.md](https://github.com/LazyRen/LazyRen.github.io/blob/master/about.md) & [tags.md](https://github.com/LazyRen/LazyRen.github.io/blob/master/tags.md).<br>
 `tag_nodes`: From what we've collected, filter tags only.(We've set the sidebar & tag property in `*.md` file)

 ```liquid